 Before you come out to the Landings, if you want to watch some smoking tennis, Three Oaks Tennis is still hosting the National Small College Championships.
 Tomorrow at 9:45am, eight (8) matches will go on to decide the Women’s and Men’s National Champions of four Intercollegiate Tennis Association divisions.

 It should be interesting to observe the differences among Division II, III, NAIA, and JUCO (Junior Community College) levels of play.
 I went down to check out some of the doubles finals this afternoon, and I will be heading back in the morning, because those youngsters can flat out play tennis!
-If you want to know more about the ITA,
+If you want to know more about the ITA, click here.
+You can take a look at the draws by clicking here.

 When you pull into Barbara Manzo Tennis Center at Three Oaks Park and see the hundreds of players, coaches, and spectators, you are likely to develop (if you don't already have it) a very high degree of respect for Lyn Bruner, Pat Glaunert, Angie Guillette and their staff, as well as the volunteers who helped make the event happen.